noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 [Well\~\~ Objectively speaking, I was super cool at that time.
-I dashed into the scene with the moon in the background and there’s really damn cool background music playing around…...
+I dashed into the scene with the moon in the background and there’s really damn cool background music playing around...
 Well, the fight actually happened indoors, so I couldn’t see the moon or anything like that, and the BGM was also just playing in my head.]

 [Oi...]